-'''

 @DataModel("variableName")

-'''

-Exposes an attribute of type List as a JSF DataModel into the scope of the owning component (or the EVENT scope if the owning component is STATELESS).
+Exposes an attribute of type List, Map, Set or Object[] as a JSF DataModel into the scope of the owning component (or the EVENT scope if the owning component is STATELESS).
+In the case of Map, each row of the DataModel is a Map.Entry.